-This crag's main attraction is a clean overhanging flat face which, with a few crack lines and some bolted face sections, mostly offers quite demanding traditional/mixed climbing, where sometimes a lot of the power is spent when placing the gear itself.
-The route Vampyren is considered a real gem and a classic in Stockholm and it's a must-do if you are into traditional climbing.
-It's easy to rig a top-rope if you want to try these clasics, which is good as the majority of climbers most likely want to top rope these routes before they lead them (Vampyren however is considered ok protected, but is still quite demanding).
-Follow the path back around the crag to get to the top.
+The route Vampyren is considered a real gem and a classic in Stockholm, and it's a must-do if you are into traditional climbing.
+It's easy to rig a top-rope if you want to try some of the more demanding classics, which is good as the majority of climbers most likely want to top rope these routes before they lead them (Vampyren, however, is considered to be alright protected, but still quite demanding).

 The left part of the main wall, which is a bit difficult to overlook, is divided by ledges and corners in different sizes, but if you give it some time and check it out you will find quite okay shorter sections and routes.
 Some of the scattered bolts have been replaced and several anchors have been fitted (2013), but it's still some old bolts and pitons that would need to be replaced.